A certified technician performing an OBD-based car emissions test at a professional inspection station.

 Understanding Car Emissions Tests

 As a responsible car owner, ensuring your vehicle meets emissions standards is crucial.
 Car emissions tests are mandatory in many states, designed to monitor and regulate the pollutants released from your car's exhaust.
 Passing these tests is not only a legal requirement but also plays a vital role in protecting the environment and public health.
+Before purchasing a used vehicle, it's essential to run a free 30-second VIN check to verify the car's emissions history and identify any potential issues that could affect your ability to pass inspection.

 What is a Car Emissions Test?